If you are in crisis: In crisis? Call or text 988 · Text HOME to 741741 · More resources

 Score-band derivation

-Unlike instruments such as the GAD-7 (anxiety) or PHQ-9 (depression) that have published clinical-consensus severity bands, the ASRS does not.
-The instrument was developed for binary screening, and the original Kessler 2005 paper provides ROC analysis but no official band cutpoints.
-The four LBL bands are an explicitly-disclosed author choice anchored to the Kessler 2005 normative distribution.
-They are presented as a pedagogical aid for "where am I relative to other adults," not as diagnostic thresholds.
+Unlike instruments such as the GAD-7 (anxiety) or PHQ-9 (depression) that have published clinical-consensus severity bands, the LBL inventory's reference instrument family (the ASRS) does not.
+The four LBL severity bands (Low, Moderate-low, Moderate-high, High) are an explicitly-disclosed author choice on the LBL 0-100 normalized scale, anchored proportionally to the 4-stratum classification published by Kessler et al. (2007) for the ASRS Part A. They are presented as a pedagogical aid for "where am I on a structured symptom-load gradient," not as clinically-validated diagnostic thresholds for the LBL inventory.

 Severity bands — derivation 4 bands